-Note If necessary, the liant.lic file can be copied to a location on a hard drive and that location can be specified during installation.
+Note The liant.lic license certificate file can be copied from the diskette to a location on a hard drive and that location can be specified during installation.
+We recommend that you create a separate directory on your machine to store the license certificate files for all your Liant products and save those files with a name that is meaningful to you.